loc-conformance/linebench/README.md

 is one instance, named after itself, and so is every `[given]` entry in the conf. `--counters` picks a subset and fixes the order.

-The control is the instance timed alone at the start and at the end, whose shift is read as the machine's own movement, and the workload `noise` times. `control = "mezura"` in the conf names it for every run on the machine, `--control` for one run, and with neither it is the first instance named, which with no `--counters` is the first definition alphabetically that the corpus does not leave out, today mezura, since every shipped corpus skips cloc.
+The control is the instance timed alone at the start and at the end.
+Its shift is read as the machine's own movement, and it is also what `noise` times. `control = "mezura"` in the conf names it for every run on the machine, `--control` for one run, and with neither it is the first instance named, which with no `--counters` is the first definition alphabetically that the corpus does not skip, today mezura.
 Keep the control the same across the runs you want compared: "since the last run" reads every change against the control's own shift, and that shift is known only when an earlier run timed the same control build.

 ### insights